DynamicsAndNeuralSystems/DevelopingMouse/README.md

 # Developing Mouse Scripts

 ## Retrieve data from Allen API
-* Fills the `Data` directory.
+* Fills the `Data/API` directory.
 * First download Allen API package by `pip install allensdk`
 * Run `structure.py` to download structure information

 ## Other raw data
-`A mesoscale connectome of the mouse brain supp table 4_ipsi` is obtained from supplementary table 4 of the Oh et. al paper, which contains a distance matrix of adult brain structures
+* `A mesoscale connectome of the mouse brain supp table 4_ipsi` is obtained from supplementary table 4 of the Oh et. al paper, which contains a distance matrix of adult brain structures
+* Stored in `Data/others`

 ### Voxel-level expression data